sabi-31/My_Perfect_Arch-linux/README.md

 7. Hyprland + Apps.
 8. Ricing and Dotfiles.

-#### <mark style='background-color:orange'> This guide assumes that you are on a UEFI system. </mark>
+### I have tested it on the following hardware:

+1. AMD CPU (x86-64)
+2. AMD GPU (7900 GRE)
+3. Asrock Motherboard with UEFI support.

+All the steps mentioned here should regardless work for you.
+If you have an INTEL CPU and/or a NVIDIA GPU, there are some minor differences, and I will point them out.

-> While I will try to explain what I'm doing here and why, this is not a noob friendly guide.
-You need to have an understanding of basic concepts of linux and know your way around the terminal.
+#### <mark style='background-color:rgb(46, 152, 154)'> While I will try to explain what I'm doing here and why, this is not a noob friendly guide.
+You need to have an understanding of basic concepts of linux and know your way around the terminal. </mark>

 <br>
 A lot of the stuff I will talk about here, was hugely inspired by other people in the community and their work.
 Special Credits to: